selab-gatech/AutoRestTest/README.md

 #### 3. Configuring the OpenAI Model

 If the user wants to reduce the cost of executing the software, they can change the OpenAI models used throughout the program.
-The model is assigned when instantiating the `SmartValueGenerator` class throughout the codebase.
-The user can specify the **engine** variable to an appropriate model.
-By default, a combination of the **gpt-4o** and **gpt-3.5-turbo-0125**  engines are used throughout, with their application tactically chosen based on the context.
+The user can use the **OPENAI_LLM_ENGINE** variable to specify an appropriate model.
+By default, the **gpt-4o** model is selected given its high performance, cost-effectiveness, and high token limit.

 > [!WARNING]
-> The software heavily uses the **json_mode** of recent OpenAI API engines.
+> The software heavily uses the **json_mode** from recent OpenAI API engines.
 If the user desires to change the model,
 > it is important to ensure that the model supports the mode.
+Additionally, the cost of execution is only provided
+> if the user uses the **gpt-4o** or **gpt-3.5-turbo-0125** models, which are both supported by the software.

 #### 4. Use of Cached Graphs and Reinforcement Learning Tables

-The software uses a caching mechanism to store the graph edges and reinforcement learning tables for each OpenAPI Specification after generation.
+The software uses a caching mechanism to store the graph edges and reinforcement learning tables for each OpenAPI Specifications after generation.
 This is done to reduce the cost of execution and to speed up the process on repeated trials.
-The user can determine whether they want to use the cached graphs and tables by changing the **use_cache_graph** and **use_cache_table** variables in the `AutoRestTest.py` file.
-By default, both variables are set to **True**.
+The user can determine whether they want to use the cached graphs and tables by changing the **USE_CACHED_GRAPH** and **USE_CACHED_TABLE** variables.
+By default, both variables are set to **False**.

-> [!CAUTION]
-> When the **Header Agent** initializes its learned values table, it attempts to use any registration operations available
-> to then construct valid token headers.
-If the user attempts to use a cached table on a service running locally, the
-> account registration may have reset, in which case the reforcement learning tables should be repeated.
-Otherwise,
-> the Header agent will have redundant values.
-The graph construction is not affected by this.

 ## Execution

 The software can be executed by running the `AutoRestTest.py` file from the root directory using the following command:
 ```
-python3 AutoRestTest.py <scope> <local> -s <service>
+python3 AutoRestTest.py
 ```
-We define the arguments as follows:

-***scope***: The scope of the testing.
-The user can choose between **one** or **all**.
-The **one** scope tests a single OpenAPI Specification file as dictated by the "service" argument, while the **all** scope tests all the OpenAPI Specification files in the directory specified in the *Installation* step.

-***local***: A boolean value that determines whether the service being tested is local or not.
-If the value is **true**, the software will query the URL specified in the OpenAPI Specification file.
-If the value is **false**, the software will use a specified URL for the service (used for reverse-proxy testing).
-The program used for determining the URL is in the `AutoRestTest.py` file in the `get_api_url()` function.
-For most use cases, assign **local** to **true**.

-***service***: The name of the OpenAPI Specification file to test.
-This argument is only used when the **scope** argument is set to **one**.
-The user must specify the name of the file without the `.yaml` or `.json` extension.
-For example, if the user wants to test the OpenAPI Specification file `genome-nexus.yaml`, the argument would be `-s genome-nexus`.
+To specify the specification for execution, change the **SPECIFICATION_NAME** variable in the `configurations.py` file.
+The user is optionally able to change the **LOCAL_TEST** variable to select a proxy server for testing services.
+In this case, the user must implement the `get_api_url()` function in `AutoRestTest.py` to replace the default localhost URL with the proxy server.
+By default, the **LOCAL_TEST** variable is assigned to **True**.

 ## Results

 When instantiating the graph and table, the software will print updates on which step it is on.
-When starting the reinforcement learning step, where the API is thoroughly tested, the software will consistently print the occurrences of each operation status code.
-After the reinforcement learning step is complete, the software will print the reinforcement learning tables updated with the learned values, and the cost of the complete execution (the cost of the LLMs in USD).
+When starting the reinforcement learning step, where the API is thoroughly tested, the software will consistently print the occurrences of the found status codes, as well as the successful operations.
+After the reinforcement learning step is complete, the software will output a series of information related to the reinforcement learning tables and operations processed, as well as the cost of the complete execution
+(the cost of the LLMs in USD).